heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-ʕ. *Solomon's Temple was made of whole stone drafted from the quarry, yet no hammer, axe, or instrument of iron was to be heard while it was built.*
+ʕ. *Solomon's Temple was made of whole stone, drafted from the quarry, yet no hammer, axe, or instrument of iron was to be heard while it was built.*
 <!--darkness moves from system to system, a trail of dead stars in its wake.-->